Freud’s Instinctual Legacy | A Scientific Redemption

 The Instinctual Consciousness Unveiled

-To capture Freud’s vision, I propose a new term Instinctual Consciousness—a collapsed superposition of genomic instincts, emotional bandwidth, and long-term memory—distinct from the DEP’s limited scope.
-My Five Principles of Consciousness outline this dynamic from a “bottom-up” approach:
+To capture Freud’s vision, I propose a new term Instinctual Consciousness (IC).
+The Instinctual Consciousness is a collapsed superposition of genomic instincts, emotional bandwidth, and long-term memory.
+The Instinctual Consciousness is distinct from the egoic mind's limited scope.
+My Five Principles of Consciousness outline this “bottom-up” approach:

 1. Instincts as core drivers